Hello there!

 Get up close and personal with the Panic Loungers…

-Charles – vocals
+Charlie – vocals

 At school Charlie loved a bit of musical theatre but spent too much time on the river going backwards to indulge this passion.
 Not until 1988 when he and bass-man Jezza G-C (now with the awesome indie disco band Jam Sandwich) started the notorious cover band Kenwood And The Mixers at Durham University did he unleash his moderate vocal talents on the world.
 With a different line up as Kenwood Remixed he played numerous insalubrious venues in London’s SW6 before hanging up the mic in 1998.